MichaelMartinez/Caffeine_Industries/content/Anaconda_useage.md

 Locate your download copy of the installer, open up a terminal and run the install script.
+    :::bash

-bash \~/Downloads/Miniconda3-3.0.5-Linux-x86\_64.sh
+    bash /Downloads/Miniconda3-3.0.5-Linux-x86_64.sh

 You should be greeted with the welcome message, asked to read and approve the license agreement, asked where to install, and prepend your path in your .bashrc

+    :::bash
     Welcome to Miniconda3 3.0.5 (by Continuum Analytics, Inc.)

     Do you approve the license terms? \[yes|no\]
-\[no\] &gt;&gt;&gt; yes
+    \[no\] >>> yes

     Miniconda3 will now be installed into this location:
     /home/dbehnke/miniconda3

     - Press ENTER to confirm the location
     - Press CTRL-C to abort the installation
     - Or specify an different location below

-\[/home/dbehnke/miniconda3\] &gt;&gt;&gt;
+    \[/home/dbehnke/miniconda3\] >>>

     Python 3.3.4 :: Continuum Analytics, Inc.
     creating default environment...
     installation finished.
     Do you wish the installer to prepend the Miniconda3 install location
     to PATH in your /home/dbehnke/.bashrc ? \[yes|no\]
-\[no\] &gt;&gt;&gt; yes
+    \[no\] >>> yes
     Restart your Terminal

-Updating conda
+### Updating conda
 Now that you have installed miniconda, you should open up a terminal (OSX, Linux) or Command prompt (Windows).
 The remainder of this article will show a bash prompt, but the commands are the same in Windows.